E1pp/weave/docs/advanced.md

 Another example would be first `Submit` in `g` returning an error, causing `AndThen` to not run its lambda.
 In either cases `f` will technically be discarded and you might be wondering if this is a memory leak scenario.
 I'm happy to inform you that discarding any kind of future and promise are accounted for and you don't have to worry about it.
 However, if you have your own `[[nodiscard]]` objects which you move into lambda's fields, you might want to worry, since they can, in fact, be discarded.

 ## 13. Cancellation: design flaw.
 Now, let's talk a little bit about implementation.
 Every consumer has a method `Cancel` which allows producer to report that it was cancelled to the consumer.
 Consumer also has a method `CancelToken` which returns a special object `cancel::Token` which is basically a handle to the interface of `SignalSender` -- abstraction, which can send a cancellation signal or a release signal.
 First one implies that cancellation was requested, second one -- there will be no cancellation request ever.
-There is also a `SignalReceiver` abstraction which subscribe to cancellation so that whenever `SignalSender` sends a signal to the subscribed `SignalReceiver`, it run `SignalReceiver`'s callback, namely `Forward` to properly propagate the cancellation.
+There is also a `SignalReceiver` abstraction which subscribes to a transmission so that whenever `SignalSender` sends a signal to the subscribed `SignalReceiver`, it run `SignalReceiver`'s callback, namely `Forward` to properly propagate the cancellation.

 Now, this model has one major implication: in order for lifetimes to be syncronized, `SignalSender` must hold a strong reference to the `SignalReceiver` -- otherwise, receiver might deallocate it's resources right before sender decides to use `Forward`.
 This means, that subscribing to `SignalSender` increases strong references count and `Forward` reduces it.
-In order to optimally deallocate resources, you will want to be able to unsubscribe from cancellation when you are done -- forcefully retract the strong reference you have given.
+In order to optimally deallocate resources, you will want to be able to unsubscribe from transmission as soon as you are done -- forcefully retract the strong reference you have given.

 So where is the problem?
 Parallel combinators use the same implementation of `SignalSender` called `JoinSource` which places it's `SignalReceiver` into a lock-free queue.
 You cannot remove yourself from this queue, meaning, you cannot retract your reference until that `SignalSender` releases it on its own.
 Let's look at the code:
 ```cpp